 2. Opt for a 3-hour Guided Tour to Ancient Agora and the Roman Sites in Monastiraki and Plaka.

-Historical Context of Hadrian’s Library
+Historical Context of the Library of Hadrian’s

 230 meters south of the Library stands Ancient Agora, founded circa 550 BCE by the Athenians.
-It was the commercial, philosophical, political, and judicial center of Athens for at least 400 years.
-When historians speak about the birth of Democracy in Athens, Ancient Agora was the place where laws and best practices were discussed, argued, and applied.
+It was Athens’ commercial, philosophical, political, and judicial center for at least 400 years.

 A cuple walking in the Roman Agora of Athens.